Rutgers-ESSP/CESL-STEHM-GP/README.md

 # CESL-STEHM-GP: Spatio-Temporal Empirical Hierarchical Modeling of sea-level data with Gaussian Processes

-README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, Thu Jan 30 16:49:08 EST 2016
+README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, Fri Jul 01 12:12:34 EDT 2016

-## Citation
+## Citation and Acknowledgements

 Version 1.0 of this code was released on 30 January 2016 to accompany